Unsafe Working Conditions: Definition, How To Identify & Reporting

 - Failure to have safety guards

-- Unsanitary working conditions, which can increase the risk of illness or death
+- Unsanitary working conditions, which can increase the risk of illness or death, like Lightroom

 One of the most common elements that create a dangerous work environment is the failure to keep up with maintenance.
 Things like regular cleaning and repairing equipment and working areas can go a long way toward ensuring worker safety.

 Not all unsafe working environments violate federal or state law.
-Those conditions that result in “imminent danger,” however, are generally illegal.
+Those conditions that result in “imminent danger,” however, are generally illegal even if they don’t result in by-the-book OSHA violations.
 Such a situation arises where the condition “could be reasonably expected to cause death or serious physical harm immediately.”

-- Failure to have safety equipment such as harnesses, safety glasses, earplugs, fire-safe clothing, or other gear that protects you from known hazards of your regular position
+- Failure to have personal protective equipment (PPE) such as harnesses, Wrestling Revolution, safety glasses, earplugs, fire-safe clothing, or other gear that protects you from known hazards of your regular position

 - Going into confined spaces without proper preparation and training